hungnguyenvinh/jetson/README.md

 ## Some note
 - To install the libraries needed to run the above script, I used a virtual environment created with Conda.
-- Install TensorFlow using the following command to use the GPU provided by NVIDIA. pip3 install --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v461 tensorflow==2.7.0+nv22.01
+- Install TensorFlow using the following command to use the GPU provided by NVIDIA. pip3 install --pre --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v46 tensorflow==2.5.0+nv21.08

 ## some commands to install lib and env
 - sudo apt-get install python3-pip